.nl zone – Clearer Whois

 suggestion: Describe an informative Whois screen; - issue: Changes in data are unclear to a holder.

-suggestion: Communicate listed data after a change; - issue: In court decisions, all kinds of spelling mistakes require correction.
+REALISED: Communicate listed data after a change; - issue: In court decisions, all kinds of spelling mistakes require correction.

 issue: Reporting a misspelling gets stuck in process descriptions for registrars.